 You pay a management fee to us for managing the fund(s) in your contract.
 We calculate and charge this fee daily to each fund.
 Each fund will have a different management fee.
-Management fees may also vary depending on the sales charge option.
-It is an annual percentage based on the value of all units held in each fund in the contract.
+Management fees may also vary depending on the sales charge option and the guarantee series.
+It is an annual percentage based on the value of all units held in each fund in the guarantee series.
 For the management fees, see our website at sunlifeglobalinvestments.com/investmentoptions or talk to your insurance advisor.